Angular Signal Forms – Everything You Need to Know

 • onSuccess maps the result determined by the resource to a ValidationError or a ValidationError array

-• onError maps an possible error returned by the resource to a ValidationError or a ValidationError array
+• onError maps a possible error returned by the resource to a ValidationError or a ValidationError array

-The following listing demonstrates this using an rxResource that uses the rxValidateAirport function to simulate an HTTP call for validating an airport:
+The following example demonstrates this using an rxResource that calls the rxValidateAirport function to simulate an HTTP call for validating an airport:

 params: (ctx) => ({